camandel/ansible-lab-docker/README.md

 `ansible -m ping all`

+If you don't use "screen" open other ssh sessions to host01, host02 and host03 and run the check from master01:

+    cd /opt/ansible-lab
+    ansible -m ping all

 ## Ansible playbooks

 Run a [sample ansible playbook](./examples/ping_all.yml) that checks connection between master node and managed hosts: